soulman-is-good/duration-formatter/README.md

 - Also duration formatter and parser, but for "hh:mm:ss" format from @cloudtion: https://www.npmjs.com/package/duration-formatter
 - If you need just to format duration from milliseconds in "hh:mm:ss" format (@ungoldman): https://www.npmjs.com/package/format-duration
 - Nice library to format milliseconds to human readable format, no parse though and only for esm (@sindresorhus): https://www.npmjs.com/package/pretty-ms
+- Duration formatter and parser as this library but esm and having lodash dependency (@nicolas-van): https://www.npmjs.com/package/simple-duration
+- Above one forked from this lib by @Raul-Tech-Support, but still with lodash dependency: https://www.npmjs.com/package/simple-duration-converter